Creating a Responsive TableLayout in Android

 Our goal is to create a layout with the following structure:

-• First row with two elements
+- First row with two elements

-• Second row with three elements
+- Second row with three elements

-• Third row with one element
+- Third row with one element

-This design will help you understand how to manage different row and column configurations within a TableLayout.
+This design will help you understand how to manage different row and column configurations within a TableLayout

 Implementation Steps

-1. Initialize TableLayout: Start by adding a TableLayout to your XML layout file.
+- Initialize TableLayout: Start by adding a

-4. Customize TextViews: Adjust the text appearance and alignment within each column.
+elements to ensure proper spacing and alignment. - Customize TextViews: Adjust the text appearance and alignment within each column.

 Sample XML Code